 Tashi married Dolkar for a list of reasons, about fourteen there were as he once recollected while driving to office but her smile had featured prominently amongst them all.
 The list varied for his parents for it was not as lengthy or abstract and the significant factor was that she belonged to a wealthy family and all her body parts were in its proper place.

-‘She is pretty, I think I can live with that,’ he had been pleased when asked how he had liked her.
+‘She is pretty, I think I can live with that,’ he had said.

-‘She has an affluential maternal side, I think we all could live with that,’ his mother had sounded equally pleased while his father simply echoed what his wife thought.
+‘She has an affluential maternal side, I think we all could live with that,’ his mother had sounded equally pleased.

 ‘Mother, you sound weird, I hope you know that,’ Tashi had reminded her.

 That was five years ago, today he was running away.
 Fleeing from the same smile that had so enamoured him then.
-Running away from Dolkar, his wife, his life.
+Running away from Dolkar, his wife.

 ‘It is not illegal’, Tashi argued.

-‘It’s not legal either,’ Sandy countered the argument.
+‘It’s not legal either,’ Sanjay countered the argument.

 ‘More than legal or illegal its illogical Tashi!’
-Sandy could sense his friend’s frustrations.
+Sanjay could sense his friend’s frustrations.

 ‘Why don’t the two of you take counselling?
 If that doesn’t work then the only option is to separate legally but running away is not available as an alternative to a married man.’